yeahdef/discogs_format_to_wantlist/README.md

 You can install this .user.js file as a [Tampermonkey](https://tampermonkey.net/) script.
 It should run on all 'master' release pages on discogs.

-In the future, I plan on adding buttons for all formats, but it currently supports releases with 'CD' and 'LP' in the format string.
+In the future, I plan on dynamically populating the format buttons, but it currently supports releases with 'CD', 'LP', or 'Cass' in the format string.
 I also plan on making it look a bit better, and perhaps making it into a chrome extension.

 It ignores 'Unofficial' releases.